anwarmamat/cmsc330summer19-public/p4a/README.md

 ## Part 2: The Parser

 Once the program has been transformed from a string of raw characters into more manageable tokens, you're ready to parse.
-The parser must be implemented in `parser.ml` in accordance with the signatures for `parse_expr`, `parse_stmt` and `parse_main` found in `parser.mli`. `parser.ml` is the only file you will write code in.
+The parser must be implemented in `parser.ml` in accordance with the signature for `parse_main` found in `parser.mli`. `parser.ml` is the only file you will write code in.
 The functions should be left in the order they are provided, as a good implementation will rely heavily on earlier functions.

 We provide an **ambiguous** CFG below for the language that must be converted so that it's right-recursive and right-associative.
 That way it can be parsed by a recursive descent parser.
 (By right associative, we are referring to binary infix operators—so something like `1 + 2 + 3` will parse as `Add (Int 1, Add (Int 2, Int 3))`, essentially implying parentheses in the form `(1 + (2 + 3))`.)
 As convention, in the given CFG all non-terminals are capitalized, all syntax literals (terminals) are formatted `as non-italicized code` and will come in to the parser as tokens from your lexer.
 Variant token types (i.e. `Tok_Bool`, `Tok_Int`, and `Tok_ID`) will be printed *`as italicized code`*.